gradle/gradle/design-docs/gradle-3.0.md

 ## Drop support for old versions of things

-- Using TestNG Javadoc annotations.
-TestNG dropped support for this in 5.12, in early 2010.
-Supporting these old style annotations means we need to attach the test source files as an input to the `Test` task, which means there's an up-to-date check cost for this.
 - Wrapper support for versions older than 2.0.
 Wrapper 2.x supports Gradle 0.9.2 and later (5 years) and Gradle 2.x can be run by wrapper 0.9.2 and later.
 - Cached artefact reuse for versions older than 2.0.
 - Execution of task classes compiled against Gradle versions older than 2.0.